rbind/yutani/content/post/2019-02-03-enhancing-gather-and-spread-by-using-bundled-data-frames.md

 ## `spread()` to the bundles

-As it's possible to `gather()` multiple bundles, we can `spread()` multiple columns into multiple bundles vice versa.
+As we already saw it's possible to `gather()` multiple bundles, now it's obvious that we can `spread()` multiple columns into multiple bundles vice versa.
-I think this is obvious and just a matter of the interface.
 So, let me skip the details here.

+We can multi-`spread()`:

 ```r